 The Christian Reformed Church in North America belongs to a number of ecumenical (multilateral) organizations.
 Ecumenical organizations are bodies which include a number of Christian denominations or ministries.
 The purpose of such participation is to better carry out the CRC’s ecumenical responsibilities broadly, effectively, and efficiently.
 Some are worldwide, and others are specific to Canada or the United States.

 Like the Christian Churches Together (CCT) development in the United States, the Global Christian Forum is a broad gathering of Christian Churches representing all of the branches of the Christian Church worldwide.

 The WCRC was formed in 2010 by the uniting of the World Alliance of Reformed Churches (WARC) and the Reformed Ecumenical Council (REC), and represents more than 80 million Reformed Christians worldwide.
-The offices of the WCRC are in Geneva, Switzerland but will be moved to Hanover, Germany within the foreseeable future.

 World Reformed Fellowship (WRF) is a gathering of denominations (71), organizations, congregations, and individuals from seventy-nine countries around the globe.
 World Reformed Fellowship seeks to provide understanding, cooperation, and sharing of resources among these many evangelical and Reformed Christian members in order to advance the gospel.

 The Caribbean and North American Area Council (CANAAC) is the regional expression of the World Communion of Reformed Churches (WCRC) in the Caribbean, USA, and Canada, with over 20 member denominations.